egoist/clew/README.md

 # clew

-An even more light-weight (1.5kb) tooltip in pure css
+An even more light-weight (1.2kb) tooltip in pure css, with animation.

 ![preview](http://ooo.0o0.ooo/2015/12/24/567c13f3a6228.png)